Many reasons for a car breakdown are easy to avoid. For instance, nearly 30% of all failures are due to a flat battery and 10% by lost keys?

 - Don’t forget to check your tyre pressures, and look out for any damage to the walls of the tyre on a regular basis.
 Checking may prevent a puncture.

 - The distributor cap covers the distributor that routes high voltage to the spark plugs.
 If the cap is damaged then in damp conditions, it may have a short circuit, stopping the spark from reaching the spark plug.

 - The alternator recharges the battery using power from the engine and also provides power to the car’s electrical components.
 The alternator could become faulty or have a bad connection.

 6. Fuel issues – 3%

 - Running out of petrol is avoidable, as is putting the wrong fuel in the car.
-If the incorrect fuel goes in the tank, don’t start the engine!
-This error need not escalate to pandemic engine damage.
+If the wrong fuel goes in the tank, don’t start the engine!
+The error need not escalate to pandemic engine damage.

 7. Clutch cables – 3%